VsevolodRakita/c-compiler/README.md

 # c-compiler
 A simple windows c compiler implemented in rust for educational purposes.
+Follows Windows x86 conventions.
-Currently supports only programs consisting of one function with integer local variables, blocks, conditional statements, loops, constants, arithmetical, logical, and bit opperation.
+Currently supports only programs consisting of functions with integer local variables, blocks, conditional statements, loops, constants, arithmetical, logical, and bit opperation.

 # To run
 Clone the repository to your machine, and type